Monday 22 July 1940

 Japan: More Jewish refugees fleeing Europe take the "back door route" through Japan to America.
 The Hikawa Maru leaves Yokohama bound for Seattle, Washington with 82 aboard.

 Fumimaro Konoe becomes Prime Minister again.
-Tojo is his War Minister and is a big advocate of an alliance with Nazi Germany.
+Tojo is his War Minister and is a big advocate of an alliance with Germany.